Kotlin/KEEP/proposals/explicit-backing-fields.md

     }
 ```

-#### Initializer
+#### Restrictions

 If there is an explicit backing field, the property must not declare an initializer.
 If the explicit backing field is not `lateinit`, it must have an initializer.
-For `lateinit` properties initializers are forbidden.
+For `lateinit` properties, initializers are forbidden.

-#### Mutability

 For now, we assume `val` properties have immutable backing fields, and `var` properties have mutable ones.

-#### Forbidden
+That is, assignment to `field` inside a `val` property getter results in an error.

-Explicit backing fields are not allowed inside interfaces or abstract properties.

-Explicit backing fields are not allowed for delegated properties.
+Explicit backing fields are not allowed inside interfaces or abstract properties, as well as they are forbidden for delegated properties.

 ### Smart Type Narrowing